Magnetic separation: Low-field magnetic separation

 Low-field magnetic separation is often in environmental contexts such as water purification and the separation of complex mixtures.
 Low magnetic field gradients are field gradients that are smaller than one hundred tesla per meter.
 Monodisperse magnetite (Fe3O4) and nanocrystals (NCs) are used for this technique.

 Magnetic filters are fitted on the boiler's pipework to collect magnetite from the circulating water before it has a chance to build up and lower the efficiency of the heating system.
 The water circulating around the heating system picks up bits of sludge (or magnetite) which can build up.
 The magnetic filter attracts all these bits of debris with a strong magnet as the water flows around it, preventing a build-up of sludge in the pipework or in the boiler.

 Weak magnetic separation

 Weak magnetic separation is used to create cleaner iron-rich products that can be reused.
 These products have low levels of impurities and a high iron load.
 This technique is used as a recycling technology.
 It is coupled with steelmaking slag fines as well as a selection of particle size screening.

-Equipment and Services

-With today's technology advances, a variety of equipments is available to perform magnetic separation.
-Grates, plate magnets, magnet housing, basic cartridges, pulleys, drums, and self-cleaning separators are designed to separate metals with either gravity, pneumatic, or magnetic conveying systems.
-Electro magnets are also available to make separations as high as 15000 gausses.
-Specific companies with specialized knowledge in magnetic separation can also offer these separations.